-The trust continues to hold a significant cash balance which has been strategically built up over many years and is fully committed, supporting the medium-term capital programme.
+The trust continues to hold a significant cash balance which has been strategically built up over many years and is fully committed, supporting the medium-term capital programme and specifically the unfunded elements of the Dorset Clinical Services Review acute reconfiguration programme.

 However, this will be materially depleted if the Trust cannot mitigate the expected revenue deficit, resulting in a requirement to borrow cash in future years.
-This plan seeks to avoid that situation.

-2024/25 Financial Priorities
+2023/24 Financial Priorities